DrRO/contact_app/README.md

-# Todo App
+# Contact App
-- Todo app using Flutter with Null-Safty feature
+- Contact App by Rasha Omran _ Flutter R2- UN Woman.
+## Feature
 - I used Local Database "SQLFLITE"
 - I used bloc to state managment of database , Localization and switch to dark theme